martijnslobbe/Smart-Garden/README.md

 Going to include:
-- Automatic watering system
-- Lighting system
+- ventilation system
-- Ventilation system
+- build in safety system (temperature etc.)
-- Information request
+- LED and sound feedback

 All equipment will be used efficiently, saving its lifespan.